sebastienjouhans/XamarinFormsPlayground/README.md

 * message box service for message alerts
 * custom button render (android has custom color on press, how to do this in the other platforms?)
 * activity indicator
+* custom button
+* custom renderer for button (custom press state for Android and WP)